rparrish/RPamisc/inst/rstudio/templates/project/README.md

  - What is being requested?
 Purpose or use?
  - Population of interest - Inclusions & Exclusions
- - Intervention or comparision groups?
+ - Intervention or comparison groups?
  - Outcomes/Variables?
  - Date Ranges?